fsharp/fslang-design/RFCs/FS-1063-support-letbang-andbang-for-applicative-functors.md

 }
 ```

 If this syntax feels a bit heavy or confusing, remember that the new syntax can be mixed with other styles (e.g. a custom `<|>` alternation operator or custom CE keywords) to find the right solution for the problem at hand.
+In either case, the same complications and trade-offs detailed below apply for `let! ... and! ... return ...` blocks combined with `yield`, as with these alternatives.

 ### Why yield works this way